 Lepista nuda, also know as Clitocybe nuda or Wood Blewit, is a medium-sized, fleshy agaric, with a brownish cap and lilac gills.
 It grows in trooping groups, often in rings, in leaf litter in deciduous and mixed woodland and under hedgerows during autumn and winter.

 violet-brown, emerges dark and bun-shaped, becoming convex and then flattened.
-It's colour becomes paler from the marigin as the cap surface dries.
+Its colour becomes paler from the margin as the cap surface dries.
 The flesh bluish lilac, thick, firm.
 Gills liliaceous, attached to the short, stout stem.
 Spores are pink.
-Stem colored as cap, more or less equal, fibrillose and often slightly thickened at the base.
+Stem coloured as the cap, more or less equal, fibrillose and often slightly thickened at the base.
 The mushroom has no ring.

 Unrelated poisonous look-alikes include species of Entoloma, Cortinarius and Hebeloma.
 Cortinarius mushrooms often have the remains of a veil under their caps and a ring-like impression on their stem.